FavourOgboi/support-kb-agent-rag/README.md

 A: Yes!
 Use `--no-mcp` flag: `python scripts/orchestrate_rag.py --no-mcp ...`

 **Q: What's the cost?**
 A: Cohere has a free tier (1M calls/month).
-OpenAI is paid but very affordable - GPT-3.5-turbo costs ~$0.002 per query.
+OpenAI is paid but very affordable.

 ---